 Introduction to PFAS

-Per- and polyfluoroalkyl substances (PFAS) are anthropogenic chemical compounds used in myriad manufacturing processes and are commonly found in consumer and industrial goods such as anti-stick coatings, water repellents, and fire suppressants.
+PFAS is an acronym for per- and polyfluoroalkyl substances (PFAS).
+They are anthropogenic chemical compounds used in myriad manufacturing processes and are commonly found in consumer and industrial goods such as anti-stick coatings, water repellents, and fire suppressants.
+PFAS are sometimes referred to as “forever chemicals.”
 PFAS chemicals makeup render this family of compounds highly useful in everyday products but also makes them persistent in the environment when released.

 PFAS includes thousands of compounds, with the following three being most notable – perfluorooctane sulfonic acid (PFOS), perfluorooctanoic acid (PFOA), and GenX (trade name for a technology).
 PFOA and PFOS have been produced since the late 1940s, whereas commercial development of GenX started in 2009 as a replacement for PFOA.
 In the PFAS family, PFOA and PFOS are the most studied compared to other chemicals in the same group.
 Human exposure to PFOS / PFOA is thought to lead to adverse health effects such as cancer, thyroid hormone disruption, liver and kidney disease, etc. However, long-term human health effects are not well understood and are currently being investigated.
 State and federal regulatory agencies are developing regulatory strategies to address PFAS in the environment.